erin-nielsen/ldap2pg/README.md

 		ldapsearch -H ldap://localhost -W -U admin -b "cn=admin,dc=edb,dc=example,dc=org"

 ## Create OpenLDAP Roles and Users
-The following steps describe how to create 2 new roles and 2 users within these roles within your OpenLDAP instance.
+The following steps describe how to create the new sample roles and users within your OpenLDAP instance.

-1. Add Organization groups
+1. Copy all files from this project's repository folder to a folder on your OpenLDAP node:

+		/ldap2pg/openldap-scripts

+2. Execute the following command to add the organization "groups".
+(Enter the password for the LDAP user you set up in this example it is "admin")

 		ldapadd -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/create_ou.ldif

-2. Create hr and marketing groups
+3. Execute the following command to add the groups "hr" and "marketing".
+(Enter the password for the LDAP user you set up in this example it is "admin")

 		ldapadd -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/create_groups.ldif

-3. Create users
+4. Execute the following command to create all the users.
+(Enter the password for the LDAP user you set up in this example it is "admin")

 		ldapadd -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/create_users.ldif

-4. Add users to groups
+5. Execute the following command to add the users to the appropriate groups.
+(Enter the password for the LDAP user you set up in this example it is "admin")

 		ldapmodify -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/add_users_to_groups.ldif

+6. Execute the following command to validate groups and users were successfully created.

+		ldapsearch -x -LLL -b "ou=groups,dc=edb,dc=example,dc=org" "(|(cn=hr)(cn=marketing))"

+2. This should yield the result:

+		dn: cn=marketing,ou=groups,dc=edb,dc=example,dc=org
+		objectClass: posixGroup
+		cn: marketing
+		gidNumber: 5001
+		description: Marketing
+		memberUid: uid=marketinguser1,ou=groups,dc=edb,dc=example,dc=org
+		memberUid: uid=marketinguser2,ou=groups,dc=edb,dc=example,dc=org
+		memberUid: uid=marketinguser3,ou=groups,dc=edb,dc=example,dc=org

+		dn: cn=hr,ou=groups,dc=edb,dc=example,dc=org
+		objectClass: posixGroup
+		cn: hr
+		gidNumber: 5000
+		description: Human Resources
+		memberUid: uid=hruser1,ou=groups,dc=edb,dc=example,dc=org
+		memberUid: uid=hruser2,ou=groups,dc=edb,dc=example,dc=org

 ## Install and Configure ldap2pg
-1. Log onto the node you wish to run the ldap2pg application.

-2. Create a user that has a login to the PostgreSQL database as an unprivileged role with CREATEDB and CREATEROLE privileges, for example ldap2pguser.
+1. Create a user that has a login to the PostgreSQL database as an unprivileged role with CREATEDB and CREATEROLE privileges.
 As stated in the prerequisites ensure that the node running ldap2pg has access to the PostgreSQL database.

+2. Log onto the node you wish to run the ldap2pg application.

 3. Download and install [ldap2pg](https://ldap2pg.readthedocs.io/en/latest/) as an administrator.

 4. **Configure PostgreSQL Connection Settings**  If only one PostgreSQL instance database will be synchronized you may set the global environment variables for the user who is performing the synchronization.
-Replace the following variables to match your environment.
+Replace the following variables to match your environment using the user created in step #1.
 Alternatively, in step #7 below you may include them in the synchronization scripts if multiple PostgreSQL instances and YAML files are needed.

 		export PGUSER=ldap2pguser
 		export PGPASSWORD='<password>'
 		export PGDATABASE=postgres
 		export PGPORT=5444

-4. **Create LDAP Connection Config File** Create an LDAP configuration file.
-You may create the LDAP configuration file anywhere by setting the environment variable:  **export LDAPCONF=/path/to/your/ldap.conf**  <br>
+4. **Create LDAP Connection Config File** You may create the LDAP configuration file anywhere by setting the environment variable:  **export LDAPCONF=/path/to/your/ldap.conf**  <br>
-If you do not, ldap2pg will look for an LDAP configuration file for connection information in the following order:
+If you do not, when running ldap2pg, it will look for an LDAP configuration file for connection information in the following order:

 		path=/etc/ldap/ldap.conf
 		path=/var/lib/edb-as/ldaprc